 Remains of landmark pub demolished two days after it was gutted by fire

+Remains of landmark ‘Crooked House’ pub demolished two days after it was gutted by fire

 A former MP has described the demolition of a landmark pub, less than 48 hours after it was gutted by fire, as a tragedy.